MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -AppPoolId
-!!!
-Exchange Server 2010, Exchange Server 2013

-The AppPoolId parameter sets the pool of programs that can be used with the virtual directory.

-!!!
-Exchange Server 2016

 The AppPoolId parameter specifies the IIS application pool in which the virtual directory runs.
 We recommend that you leave this parameter at its default setting.

 ```yaml
 Type: String